“I don’t have any experience with cars. How much do I need to know before I enroll in classes?”

 “I like knowing about cars, but I don’t want to spend all day everyday getting dirty.
 Do I have to work in a shop to use my knowledge?”

-There are a tremendous number of jobs which you can use your knowledge that don’t require crawling under a car every day.
+There are a tremendous number of automotive jobs in which you can use your knowledge but won't need to crawl under a car every day.
 Repair technician jobs are only one small piece of the auto industry.
-One position that women do very well at is Service Writing.
+One position that women do very well in is Service Writing.
 The Service Writer works directly with the technicians, so automotive understanding is essential, but they also work in the office with the customers, where they explain the problems, the testing procedures and the results.

 Women with automotive backgrounds can work in management in dealerships, body shops or parts suppliers.
-There are also government jobs, such as the Bureau of Automotive Repair which oversees repair shops in California.
-A woman with an automotive background could be a technical writer, work in design and development or automotive marketing, just to name a few.
+There are also government jobs, such as the Bureau of Automotive Repair, which oversees repair shops in California.
+A woman with an automotive background could be a technical writer, work in design and development, or in automotive marketing, just to name a few.

 “I want a college degree.
 Can I get one through the Automotive Program?”

-Students can choose to obtain a certificate of completion through the Automotive Program at Skyline College, or they can earn an Associate’s Degree in Automotive Technology by taking auto classes as well as meeting their general education requirements.
+Students can choose to obtain a certificate of completion through the Automotive Program at Skyline College, or earn an Associate’s Degree in Automotive Technology by taking auto classes and meeting general education requirements.
 Some of our students have gone on to obtain Bachelor’s degrees in Business, Engineering and other disciplines.
-Please see a counselor to discuss your options – for many, automotive classes are just the beginning!
+Please see a counselor to discuss your options – for many students, automotive classes are just the beginning!